-Checker serves as the Advisor for the Environmental Studies Major/Minor Program.
+Checker is the Hagedorn Professor of Urban Studies and directs the Service Learning program along with Scott Larson.
+She serves as the Advisor for the Environmental Studies Major/Minor Program and as the Advisor for the Labor Studies Major/Minor Program.
 She teaches the Department’s introductory course, Urban Poverty and Affluence, as well as courses on Urban Environments and Environmentalism, Contemporary Urban Theory, and Service Learning Practicum.
-She is the Faculty Advisor to the Urban Studies Club.